telink-semi/tc_ble_mesh/doc/tc_ble_mesh_Release_Note.md

 ### BREAKING CHANGES

-* if you are using V4.1.0.0 SDK, and using a gateway project or setting MESH_USER_DEFINE_MODE to MESH_SPIRIT_ENABLE, please make sure to upgrade to V4.1.0.1 SDK, otherwise the node's provisioned state will be abnormally changed from provision state to unprovision state when the firmware before V4.1.0.0 upgrade to V4.1.0.0 or V4.1.0.0 upgrade to a newer version.
+* (Firmware)if you are using V4.1.0.0 SDK, and using a gateway project or setting MESH_USER_DEFINE_MODE to MESH_SPIRIT_ENABLE, please make sure to upgrade to V4.1.0.1 SDK, otherwise the node's provisioned state will be abnormally changed from provision state to unprovision state when the firmware before V4.1.0.0 upgrade to V4.1.0.0 or V4.1.0.0 upgrade to a newer version.

+* (Firmware)due to enable flash protection and the fact that the minimum protection size for several flash is 256k(can be found by searching lock_block_e on the SDK), it is necessary to move sectors with frequent write operations to after 0x70000, including FLASH_ADR_RESET_CNT，FLASH_ADR_MISC and FLASH_ADR_SW_LEVEL .
+After modifying the address, when the new firmware OTA to nodes which sdk version is V4.1.0.0 or earlier, the MCU needs to automatically migrate the three sectors.
+The migration code please refer to FLASH_MAP_AUTO_EXCHANGE_SOME_SECTORS_EN.
+For 512k flash, it is enabled by default.
+If the customer has previously modified a 512k flash map, these macro need to be defined: FLASH_ADR_MISC_LEGACY_VERSION，FLASH_ADR_SW_LEVEL_LEGACY_VERSION，FLASH_ADR_RESET_CNT_LEGACY_VERSION and FLASH_ADR_MD_VD_LIGHT_LEGACY_VERSION.
+If there are assert errors when compile sdk, please contact us.
+If the flash map has not been modified, there will be no assert error.If it is a new product development, there is no need to consider compatibity with previous versions, then FLASH_MAP_AUTO_EXCHANGE_SOME_SECTORS_EN can be disabled to save firmware size.

+* (Firmware)due to enable flash protection and the fact that the minimum protection size for several flash is 256k(can be found by searching lock_block_e on the SDK), so it is necessary to move sectors that perform write operations frequently to after 0xC0000.
+So the current SDK redefines the flash map.
+If a customer has used a 1M flash map in a previous product, in order to ensure compatibility after OTA upgrade, you can choose to keep the original map.
+However, in this case, for flash with a minimum protection size of 768k, the flash protection function will not be enabled.
+Or you can also contact us.

 ### Notes